cincuranet/blog/_posts/233590-concurrentdictionary-is-slow-or-is-it.md

 }
 ```

 Running the code with this modification gives me comparable results for both versions.
-Using then `i % 100` as the index makes the `ConcurrentDictionary<T, T>` clear winner.
+Using then `i % 100` as the index makes the `ConcurrentDictionary<TKey, TValue>` clear winner.

 > What if I do some processing around?